-On this day in history, the body of President John F. Kennedy is moved to a spot just a few feet away from its original interment site at Arlington National Cemetery.
+On March 14, the body of President John F. Kennedy is moved to a spot just a few feet away from its original interment site at Arlington National Cemetery.
 The slain president had been assassinated more than three years earlier, on November 22, 1963.

 During funeral preparations, the first lady asked if cemetery workers could erect some sort of eternal flame at the gravesite.
 Cemetery officials scrambled to put together a makeshift Hawaiian torch under a wire dome, covered by dirt and evergreen boughs.
 The flame was fed by copper tubing from a propane tank situated 300 feet away.
 After the graveside military ceremony on November 25, Jackie lit the first eternal flame and, a few days later, the gravesite was enclosed with a white picket fence.
 In December 1963, Jackie Kennedy returned to the grave and was photographed kneeling in prayer among a sea of wreaths and bouquets left by recent visitors.